SanderBuruma/typer_site/typer/books/TheHiddenTreasureoftheMass.md

 and everything is rendered easy and pleasant which we see done by our companions or equals.
 Tu non poteris, said St. Augustine, accusing himself, tu non poteris quod isti et istae?
 (Confes.
 1, 8, c.
 11.)
 We shall, therefore, adduce several examples, bearing reference to various classes of persons, hoping thus at last to win all.
+1. Examples to induce Priests to celebrate Mass every Morning, save in case of just impediment
+# Examples to induce Priests to celebrate Mass every Morning,
+## Priests
-1. Examples to induce Priests to celebrate Mass every Morning, save in case of just impediment 1.
-Examples to induce Priests to celebrate Mass every Morning, save in case of just impedimentn instance which came under my own observation will explain the first part of what I have to say to priests.
+save in case of just impedimentn instance which came under my own observation will explain the first part of what I have to say to priests.
 A priest, by reason of a violent blow on the fingers of his right hand, was prevented celebrating for two months.
 From saying Mass as formerly every day, never once omit ting it, he now did not even communicate, though there occurred several high festivals;